-We have various interest rate swap agreements as described further in Note 5 to the Notes to the Condensed Consolidated Financial Statements that exchange the variable Term SOFR rate to a fixed rate in order to manage the exposure to interest rate fluctuations associated with the variable Term SOFR rate paid on the outstanding balance of the New Term Loan Facility.
-We acquired USD London Interbank Offered Rate ("LIBOR") interest rate cap agreements as a result of the Atotech Acquisition and we are utilizing these agreements to offset Term SOFR rate on our New Term Loan Facility.
-Our USD LIBOR based swaps and USD LIBOR based interest rate caps will convert to Term SOFR after LIBOR's termination in June 2023 according to the terms of each instrument.
+We have various interest rate swap agreements as described further in Note 4 to the Notes to the Condensed Consolidated Financial Statements that exchange the variable Term SOFR rate to a fixed rate in order to manage the exposure to interest rate fluctuations associated with the variable Term SOFR rate paid on the outstanding balance of the New Term Loan Facility.
+We acquired USD London Interbank Offered Rate ("LIBOR") interest rate cap agreements as a result of the Atotech Acquisition and we utilized these agreements to offset the Term SOFR rate on our New Term Loan Facility.
+Effective June 30, 2023, our USD LIBOR based interest rate caps were converted to Term SOFR.
+We also had two USD LIBOR based swaps that were converted to Term SOFR, effective June 30, 2023.
+The conversions from USD LIBOR to Term SOFR did not have a material impact on our results of operations.